 Why do we know the Saddlers?

 The Saddlers dropped into League Two in 2006 – but secured an instant return by winning the title.
 From that point on, they became relatively settled in League One.
 Finishes of 12th, 13th, and 10th show how they didn’t exactly set the world alight.
 But there neither was there danger of them returning to the fourth tier any time soon.
 Well, we say that – but they survived relegation by a solitary point at the end of the 2010-1 season.
 That twist of fate would have an impact where we’re concerned.
 Quite simply, it meant they remained a League One side as we came up from the division below.
 And there we go…

-Travel Information – Distance: 103 miles
+How to get to Walsall – Travel Information – Distance: 103 miles

 Continue onto the old section of the M6 towards central Birmingham.
 Exit the motorway at Junction 9 for the A461 towards Walsall.
-At the traffic lights, continue straight onto Wallows Lane/A4148, which bears round to the right.
+At the lights, continue onto Wallows Lane/A4148, which bears round to the right.

 Another set of traffic lights will present itself, at which point you will need to turn right onto Bescot Crescent.
 The ground will be located on the left hand side of the road.

 You can park at the stadium if you like.
 Each car costs £4, while minibuses and coaches are charged at £6 and £12 respectively.
 Those prices include disabled supporters.